 Media is a necessity – that’s been long established.
-The Fourth Estate, institutions that have the indirect power to influence public affairs, is the primary actor in the modern era of knowledge economies today.
-It has also long been deemed as problematic; Johnny Harris, an ex-Vox reporter and current YouTuber, has a fantastic ,video on why the news industry is particularly problematic.
+The Fourth Estate, institutions that have the indirect power to influence public affairs, is the primary actor in this modern age of information that we are living in today.
+It has also long been deemed as problematic (Johnny Harris, an ex-Vox reporter and current YouTuber, has a fantastic video on why the news industry is particularly problematic).

-Within the sustainability activism communities, media is also the main method people have access to both – other activists, and to information surrounding the sustainability discourse.
-But the media – we’re talking about the entire spectrum, from long-form journalism to social media posts – have long been accused of being the enabler for organizing collective action, as well as the prime facilitator of misinformation.
+Within the climate and environmental activism communities, media is also often the main method people have access to two things: other fellow activists, and to information surrounding the climate and biodiversity conversation.
+But the media – we’re talking about the entire spectrum, from long-form journalism to social media posts – have long been accused of being the enabler for organized collective action, as well as the prime facilitator of misinformation.

 What are some of the problems the media faces within the context of the sustainable development community?
 What are some of the ways we can combat that?